-It incorporates evidence-based care pathways for acute, chronic, triage, pain management, surgery and rehab.
+It incorporates evidence-based care pathways for acute, chronic, pain management, surgery and rehab.
 These pathways define predictable course for a specific condition and state, in which the different tasks or interventions by the care team (as well as the member) are defined, optimized and sequenced.

 3. Shared decision making

 Shared decision-making (SDM) is the practice of engaging members to ensure that a member’s treatment option is right for her.
 It is based on the thought that healthcare professionals are the experts on the medical evidence and members are the experts on what matters most to them.